 As an audio engineer, Scott has been mixing live music for over 20 years.
 Starting in churches where he was the Assistant FOH (Front Of House) Engineer for SOCC (Sherwood Oaks Christian Church) - a church of over 3,000, working his way through local events for friends all the way to owning his own audio company and becoming Bloomington, Indiana’s, most trusted event/audio specialist.
 As a part of this, his knowledge of music is vast.
 While studying business in college, at a brief one-semester stay at Vincennes University, Scott was involved in four music courses.
 Continuing on from high school, he played trumpet in Concert and Jazz Band, as well as Pep Band and Percussion Ensemble where he played the drums.
 With musical influences ranging from: Creed, Alter Bridge, 3 Doors Down, Nickelback, numerous other 90’s bands; Classical and Orchestral music; Christian musicians like Chris Tomlin, Jeremy Camp, Matt Redman and many more, he is in love with music as a whole.
 Listening to all genres of music has made him someone to be taken seriously in the music industry.
 In 2009 he took his career to the next level and became a member of Local 3 AFM (American Federation of Musicians) in Indianapolis, Indiana, where he is registered for drums and percussion.
 Playing in numerous bands growing up like the Backwoods Revival Band where he played drums and sang background vocals, Sherwood Oaks Christian Church Praise Band, Cincinnati Christian Church Praise Band, he was the selected drummer for W.I.N Conference, was a worship leader at Hilltop Christian Church Camp, and was yet again another selected drummer for Illiana Christian Church Camp, Scott started his own band called DECREE where he became a driving force with the band including the overall production of DECREE’s first and only self-titled album where he assisted in songwriting and arrangement, played drums, percussion, sang background vocals, and is an engineer and producer on the album as well.
 He also has written his own music where he plays guitar.
 As part of this process Scott became the Business Manager for DECREE and holds all copyrights for the songs at the US Copyright office and is a member of ASCAP.

 Scott’s musical abilities span from studio to live.
 While choosing to concentrate on live music, after moving to California, he became the Production Manager for a live venue called the Vault located in Temecula, California.
 While working at the Vault, Scott began working for a live sound company called Sound Image located in Escondido, California.
 Now in his tenth year at Sound Image, he has since went on to work with other music professionals in all aspects of the music industry.
 Some of which include: BUSH, Pat Benatar, Richie Sambora, Jake Owen, and Poison.
 He has mixed and engineered live shows for numerous artists including New Politics, Tyler Hilton, My Crazy Girlfriend, Young The Giant, Big Bad Voodoo Daddy, Cher Lloyd, No Doubt, John Waite and many more.
-As a touring professional, Scott has been a Stage Technician, mixed FOH (Front of House) and Monitors, been a FOH and Monitor Technician, a Drum Consultant/Technician for the band My Darkest Days, a PA Technician (Flying PA) for Linkin’ Park, and Jimmy Buffett, Monitor Technician for Prophets of Rage (Rage Against The Machine spinoff group), was the Tour Manager, Production Manager and FOH Engineer for Tom Petty - produced group The Shelters, was the Monitor Technician for Childish Gambino, currently holds the position as the Stage Manager, Audio Technician, and RF Coordinator for Chris Isaak while working with newcomer Billie Eilish as the Monitor Technician & RF Coordinator.
+As a touring professional, Scott has been a Stage Technician, mixed FOH (Front of House) and Monitors, been a FOH and Monitor Technician, a Drum Consultant/Technician for the band My Darkest Days, a PA Technician (Flying PA) for Linkin’ Park, and Jimmy Buffett, Monitor Technician for Prophets of Rage (Rage Against The Machine spinoff group), was the Tour Manager, Production Manager and FOH Engineer for Tom Petty - produced group The Shelters, was the Monitor Technician for Childish Gambino, recently held the position as the Stage Manager, Audio Technician, and RF Coordinator for Chris Isaak, and is now working with newcomer Billie Eilish as the Monitor Technician & RF Coordinator.
 He was also an Executive Producer and financial backer on Kickstarter for the band Meytal for their 2nd studio album - The Witness, and has recently expanded his repertoire by entering the film industry to become a Producer on the Canadian film "The Cuban".

 Scott is a versatile individual and with his extensive knowledge on numerous analog and digital consoles, including outboard gear, he is Tier 3 "CRAS" Certified in Pro Tools, certified in L-Acoustics Sound Vision, SMARRT - (Live Speaker Alignment System), WAVES plugins, Digico Consoles, TC Eletronics M-3000, and is extremely versed in SHURE Wireless Work Bench - (Wireless Scanning Program).
 He is also the Audio Consultant for OnStage Productions - a Live Sound Company located in Bedford, Indiana.
 With professional credits including radio, print, film, and TV ranging from Jimmy Kimmel, Fuel TV, HDNet, Canadian Film - "The Cuban", and FOH Magazine, Scott can rise to any occasion and work with the best.
 For more in-depth info on Scott, visit his linkedin account (tab at the bottom of the page.)